 - Consulting, freelancing, contracting

-- Teaching at local schools, continuing education centers
+- Teaching at local schools, continuing education centers, libraries, community centers

 - Tutoring, coaching, repairing